 Emotional dysregulation is a key feature of many personality disorders.
 This can manifest as intense and unstable emotions, such as anger, anxiety, sadness, or irritability.
 Individuals may have difficulty controlling their emotions, leading to impulsive behaviors or mood swings.

 People with personality disorders may have limited coping mechanisms and struggle to deal with stress or adversity.
-They may engage in maladaptive coping strategies, such as avoidance, self-harm, or substance abuse, to manage their distress.
+They may engage in maladaptive coping strategies, such as avoidance, self-harm, or using addictive substances to manage their distress.

 Some personality disorders, such as paranoid personality disorder, are characterized by pervasive distrust and suspicion of others’ motives.
 Individuals may perceive benign actions as threatening and may be prone to holding grudges or seeking revenge.